ERElli/Hyde/Architecture/Classes/Database/ConnectionDescription.md

 2. Modify DataBase: this class modifies data in the database based on the user's interactions in the interface; for example update password, update achievement, level.

+3. SaveLevelDB: this class saves the level created by the user.